Back to list

 Antisemitism

-During the 1956 Revolution, an enraged crowd in Miskolc beat and hanged two ÁVH officers—Gyula Gáti and Lajos Freimann—after earlier ÁVH gunfire against demonstrators.
-While both victims were Jewish, only Freimann’s identity was invoked during the lynching; he was repeatedly called a “Jew” as he was pursued and killed.
-Although the primary motive was retaliation against the ÁVH, antisemitic hostility shaped Freimann’s fate, reflecting how narratives of “Judeobolshevism”—linking Jews to communist repression since 1919—continued to circulate.
+During the 1956 Revolution in Miskolc, an outraged mob beat and hanged two State Security Authority (ÁVH) officers – Gyula Gáti and Lajos Freimann – after the ÁVH had earlier opened fire on the demonstrators.
+Although both victims were Jewish, only Freimann’s ethnicity was brought up during the lynching: he was repeatedly called a “Jew” as he was chased and then killed.
+Although the primary motive was retaliation against the ÁVH, Freimann’s fate was also sealed by anti-Semitic sentiments.

 Similar incidents in - Antisemitism, Hungary